Oblique wing: History

 The oldest examples of this technology are the unrealized German aircraft projects Blohm & Voss P.202 and Messerschmitt Me P.1009-01 from the year 1944, based on a Messerschmitt patent.
 Shortly after the conclusion of the Second World War, the German aircraft designer Dr. Richard Vogt was brought to the US during Operation Paperclip.
 The oblique wing concept was resurrected by the American aeronautical engineer Robert T. Jones during the 1950s.
-A series of analytical and wind tunnel studies initiated by Jones at NASA Ames Research Center, Moffett Field, California, indicated that a transport-size oblique-wing aircraft, flying at speeds up to Mach 1.4 (1.4 times the speed of sound), would have substantially better aerodynamic performance than aircraft with more conventional wings.
+A series of analytical and wind tunnel studies initiated by Jones at NASA Ames Research Center, Moffett Field, California, indicated that a transport-size oblique-wing aircraft, flying at speeds up to Mach 1.4, would have substantially better aerodynamic performance than aircraft with more conventional wings.
+The concept also appeared in Rockwell's proposal for the Advanced Carrier-Based Multirole Fighter (VFMX) program in the 1980s.

 In the 1970s, an uncrewed propeller-driven aircraft was constructed and tested at Moffett Field.
 Known as the NASA Oblique Wing, the project pointed out a craft's unpleasant characteristics at large sweep angles.
 So far, only one crewed aircraft, the NASA AD-1, has been built to explore this concept.
 Starting in 1979, it conducted numerous flight tests, during which it demonstrated a number of serious roll-coupling modes.
 However, further experimentation ended after 1982.